ammarhakim/gkyl-doc/source/gkyl/App/Collisions/collisionModels.rst

 Collisions in Gkeyll input files
 --------------------------------

-Users can specify collisions in input files with either constant collisionality or with spatially varying, time-evolving collisionality.
+Users can specify collisions in input files by adding an additional Lua table within each species one wishes to add collisions to.
+The collision frequency can be constant, varying in space and time, or it can also have a user-defined profile.

 Constant collisionality
 ```````````````````````

 An example of adding
 LBO collisions (for BGK collisions simply replace ``LBOcollisions`` with
 ``BGKCollisions``) to a species named 'elc' is